Havivw/simple-aws/README.md

 ​
 ## Additional Info
 ​
-* Need to run with API KEY
+* Need to run with API Keys

 #### Aws policies:
 * The AWS account has to include that roles: